Abazins: Diaspora

 Most of them belong to Ashkharua clan that fought against the Tsarist army and emigrated to Turkey after losing the battle of Kbaada (Krasnaya Polyana in today's Sochi), whereas the Tapanta clan fought with the Russian forces.

 A prominent example in Egypt is the Abaza family, a large Egyptian Abazin clan.

-The Abaza family still holds to this day an élite place in Egyptian society and constitutes one of Egypt's largest families, with well over 15,000 members active in many aspects of society.

 Culture

 Historically, the Abazin engaged in animal herding and some farming.

 The Abazins are dominantly Sunni Muslims.
-The Abazins first encountered Islam during their migrations to the Abazinia region via contact with the Nogais and other Muslim peoples.
+The Abazins first encountered Islam during their migrations to the Abazinia region via contact with the Nogais and other Muslim people.
 The Abazins adopted Islam via the influence of Muslim merchants and missionaries from the 16th to 19th centuries.